AdobeDocs/experience-manager-cloud-service.en/help/assets/file-format-support.md

 ## Audio formats {#audio-formats}

-Assets as a Cloud Service supports XMP format in these audio formats: AIF, ASF, M4A, MP3, WAV, and WMA.
+Assets as a Cloud Service provides XMP support for these audio formats: AIF, ASF, M4A, MP3, WAV, and WMA.

 <!-- TBD: Some items from https://helpx.adobe.com/experience-manager/6-5/assets/using/assets-formats.html#SupportedinputvideoformatsforDynamicMediatranscoding may be applicable.